readthedocs/tutorial-template/docs/source/math/trendEstimation.md

 **Note**   The BEM does not depend on the specific basis used to define the linear space of trend functions.
 It also depends on the kernel only through the *reduced kernel* related to the trend linear space :cite:t:`Pronzato_Sens`.
-So the eigen decomposition of the BEM provides useful insights into the model used such as the so-called *Principal Kriging Functions*
+So the eigen-decomposition of the BEM provides useful insights into the model used such as the so-called *Principal Kriging Functions*